aimat-lab/gcnn_keras/README.md

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layers.
 This is realized by using `RaggedTensor`.

-Note: At the moment, most layers support also a disjoint representation of flatten values plus graph-id tensor `[values, partition]` in place of the `RaggedTensor` for comparison purposes.
-However, this will likely be removed in future versions, as `RaggedTensor` is intended be the only tensor representation passed to and within the model.

 ### Input